moudjane/smallify/README.md

-Shorten your link with Smallify.link
+Shorten your link with https://smallify.link